-Before antigen typing a patient's RBCs, the technologist should obtain a patient history as described in Transfusion Medicine policy, Obtaining Patient Histories.
-Antigen typing should not be documented to the patient's record unless a history has been obtained.

-2. Samples of patients who have been transfused with RBCs within the preceding 90 days cannot be accurately antigen typed because the RBCs circulating in their body may be a combination of their own cells and transfused cells.
+- 1. Before antigen typing a patient's RBCs, the technologist should attempt to obtain a patient history as described in Transfusion Medicine policy, Obtaining Patient Histories. - Samples of patients who have been transfused with RBCs within the preceding 90 days cannot be accurately antigen typed because the RBCs circulating in their body may be a combination of their own cells and transfused cells. - 3.
+If a patient transfusion history can not be confirmed, antigen typing should still be performed and resulted out if typing results are valid (no mixed field, valid reaction grade strenghts).
+Add a result comment "Unable to verify patient transfusion history, interpret results with caution".